 6. Nanotechnology in the Space Economy

-Maria Letizia Terranova is honorary professor of materials chemistry at the University of Rome “Tor Vergata,” Italy, where she teaches nanostructured materials and solid state characterizations.
+Maria Letizia Terranova is an honorary professor of materials chemistry at the University of Rome “Tor Vergata,” Italy, where she teaches nanostructured materials and solid state characterizations.
 She holds 5 patents and is author of more than 340 articles in peer-reviewed journals and co-editor of 8 books.